phuzisham/adventure-game/README.md

 ## Support and contact details

-_If you have questions or you run into any issues on your quest please email the [Quest For The Flerbian Texts] (fake.info@flerbianquest.com)_
+_If you have questions or you run into any issues on your quest please email the Quest For The Flerbian Texts at fake.info@flerbianquest.com_

 ## Technologies Used